Introduction

 You may have associated symptoms such as infection, fever, feeling lethargic, night sweats and weight loss.

-What to do if you feel a swollen lymph node or suspect one?
+What to do if you feel a swollen lymph node

 You should seek medical advice to assess if you require clinical assessment and further investigation.
 Enlarged lymph glands which have continued to be present or enlarging over 2-3 weeks should be considered for clinical assessment and at first an ultrasound scan.
 You may require further investigations such as an MRI scan or biopsy to ensure there is nothing serious.